 If you are looking for a great beach that’s easy to get to and has creature comforts without being busy and popular then Cherating Beach is a great place to head.

 You can get to Cherating Beach by bus from Kuantan, Kuala Terrengganu, Kota Bharu or Kuala Lumpur.

-You can read more about Cherating Beach from Simpler and Smarter.
+You can read more about Cherating Beach from Dive into Malaysia.

 If you’re looking for an unspoiled and peaceful stretch of sand, then Coral Beach on the Cambodian island of Koh Ta Kiev is perfect for you.
 Situated an hour’s boat ride away from Sihanoukvile’s Otres Beach, you’ll be dropped off on Long Beach and welcomed by a relaxed atmosphere with people swinging in hammocks, snorkeling or enjoying the incredible views.